jerry73204/ros-plan/book/src/launch2plan.md

 ### Current Limitations

-1. **Dynamic Behavior**: Cannot analyze `OpaqueFunction` or runtime-evaluated code
+1. **Dynamic Behavior**: Cannot analyze `OpaqueFunction` or runtime-evaluated code (will generate TODO markers)
-2. **Message Types**: Requires user specification or introspection
+2. **Introspection Failures**: Nodes that cannot be introspected require manual TODO completion
-3. **Complex Conditions**: Some Python expressions may not convert cleanly to Lua
+3. **Complex Conditions**: Some Python expressions may not convert cleanly to Lua (will be marked as TODO)
-4. **Implicit Connections**: Topic connections not explicitly declared in launch files
+4. **Custom Packages**: Nodes from packages not available in the environment require manual specification
+5. **No Heuristics**: Tool will not guess - unknown information becomes explicit TODO markers for user completion

 ### Future Enhancements